oZelloX/QA-portfolio-/projects/facebook/manual_testing/test_cases/validate_sign_up_using_too_few_characters.md

 ---

 **Notes:**
-- Minimum accepted character count for name fields should be validated
+- Minimum name length should typically be 2+ characters
-- No validation error should appear for short but valid entries